Reporting (report)

 The basic design pattern of message_ix_models.report is:

-• prepare_reporter() populates a new Reporter for a given Scenario with many keys to report all quantities of interest in a MESSAGEix-GLOBIOM–family model.
+• prepare_reporter() populates a new Reporter for a given Scenario with many tasks to report all quantities of interest in a MESSAGEix-GLOBIOM–family model.

 • This function relies on callbacks defined in multiple submodules to add keys and tasks for general or tailored reporting calculations and actions.
 Additional modules should define callback functions and register them with register() when they are to be used.
 For example: